Butcher series for Hamiltonian Poisson integrators through symplectic groupoids: A Pre-Lie approach to Hamiltonian Poisson integrators

 The representation of the Hamilton-Jacobi flow with trees allows us to conveniently provide an explicit expansion of $\zeta_t$ at any order.
 These calculations are called Farmer series in \cite{Cosserat23tac}, where Hamiltonian Poisson integrators were implemented.
-Our algebraic formalism simplifies greatly the tedious calculations in \cite{Cosserat23tac} and allows to identify the degeneracies for specific choice of forms $\xi$ (see Section \ref{sec:simpl}).
+Our algebraic formalism simplifies greatly the tedious calculations in \cite{Cosserat23tac}.
 Using our construction of the appropriate Butcher series provided by Proposition \ref{proposition:HJButcher}, we find directly